 This vegan hamburger helper recipe is super easy to make and fully homemade.
 It contains no meat or dairy products yet makes for a creamy and cheesy pasta loaded with plant-based ingredients.
-Simply toss everything into a large pot and cook – that’s it!
+Simply toss everything into a large pot and cook!

 Packed with flavor and balanced in protein, fat and carbs, this will keep you feeling full and highly satisfied.
 Not only will you love the taste, but it’s also a budget friendly meal using textured vegetable protein (TVP) in replacement of ground meat.
 It’s a fantastic weeknight go-to dinner!

 Get the Veg Out newsletter for vegan recipes + nutrition content!

 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.

 Traditional hamburger helper recipes require cooked meat (ground beef) to make, meaning they’re not vegan or even vegetarian.
 Luckily, simple plant-based substitutions can help create a fully vegan meal that has the richness and creaminess of store-bought boxed mixes.

 The two most important ways this classic recipe needs changing is to incorporate plant-based meat, in addition to a creamy, melty cheese sauce.